California State Director

 - Develop strong communication structures and systems for collaboration resulting in an effective community with open, ongoing, and two-way communication among national staff/teams and with external stakeholders.

-- Highly organized and flexible; can thrive in a dynamic environment
+Highly organized and flexible; thrives in a dynamic environment

 Preferred or Ideal

-- Master’s degree in Nonprofit Management, Public Administration, Education, Law or other relevant graduate degree
+Masters in Nonprofit Management, Public Administration, Education, Law or other relevant graduate degree preferred

-- Flexible California location from either Los Angeles, Sacramento or San Francisco
+Flexible California location from Sacramento or one of Jumpstart’s offices in Los Angeles or San Francisco

-- Applicants must be able to work on a full-time basis from one of these locations
+Applicants must be able to work on a full-time basis from one of these locations.
+Telecommuting options possible through Jumpstart’s formal approval process

 Salary & Benefits